wp-plugins/listly/readme.txt

 == Description ==

 Integrate numbered lists on Wordpress & beyond.
 Beyond commenting, Listly lets your audience actively contribute to your blog posts, while you retain control.
+Get more from your numbered list posts with Listly.

 Benefits of Authoring / Moderating / Administering List Posts with/via Listly: